curvcpu/curv-python/.github/CONTRIBUTING.md

     $ make show-publish-status
     ```

-    or, obviously, just browse to [https://github.com/curvcpu/curv-python/actions](https://github.com/curvcpu/curv-python/actions).
+    or, just browse to [https://github.com/curvcpu/curv-python/actions](https://github.com/curvcpu/curv-python/actions) to see the CI status of the publish.

-5. If the publish fails, you can undo the tag by deleting it locally and pushing the delete:
+5. If the publish fails, you can undo the tag by deleting it locally and pushing the tag deletion to the remote repository:

     ```shell
     $ make untag PKG=PKG VER=X.Y.Z